MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/configuring-systems-for-high-accuracy.md

 ## Calculating Cumulative One-Way Network Latency

 The cumulative one-way network latency between the target and source must be controlled.
-Please review the [Windows Time Service support boundary for high-accuracy environments](support-boundary.md), which outlines the specific requirements based on your accuracy target.
+Please review the [Support boundary to configure the Windows Time service for high-accuracy environments](support-boundary.md), which outlines the specific requirements based on your accuracy target.

 The cumulative network delay is measured by adding the individual one-way delays between pairs of NTP client-server nodes in the hierarchy starting with the target and ending at the source.